-If you are out to create a learning culture, you find that it's all about behaviors and shifting attitudes.
+As a management professional, if you're out to create a learning culture for your employees, you find that it's all about behaviors and shifting attitudes.
 You also rely heavily on having the proper tools in place to work with.
-Having all the proper tools in place is key to the success of integrated learning systems.
+Having all the proper tools in place is key to the success of your employee's professional development and integrated learning systems.
 So is that old clunker of an LMS holding you back?
+Does it meet your needs?

 Year after year, more L&D departments are using integrated learning in their solutions.
 There tends to be an increase in learning engagement and a pull to deliver accessible exciting learning and integrated learning systems is the current trend.

-You can spend thousands on the very best in training materials such as PDF's, SlideShares, videos, and more but is your current LMS integration able to support these?
+You can spend thousands on the very best in training support such as PDF's, SlideShares, videos, and more but is your current LMS integration able to support these?
 There is nothing worse for engagement than having to link into an external site to gain access.
-For example, let's say you have created the ultimate performance support material for your people that are out on the road.
+For example, let's say you have created the ultimate performance support material for your employees that are out on the road.
 If your current LMS is not mobile-friendly, then it goes without saying that this too is holding you back.
+Instead of engaging your employees with activities, they end up having no support at all.

-HR Departments across the globe are full of multiple systems that cover everything from the recruitment of raw talent to the handling of the payroll.
+HR Departments across the globe are full of multiple systems that cover different activities from the recruitment of raw talent to the handling of the payroll.
 With many of these systems turning to the cloud, it has changed the integrated lea

 rning landscape significantly.
 Integrated learning across multiple HR facets has many of them needing more integrated processes and HR analytics.